 I’m just going to come out and say it:

 SRSLY.
 If I had the perfect food day it would include cinnamon, cumin and allspice rubbed in every nook and cranny of a Moroccan chicken skillet or Moroccan style Paleo pork chops, sprinkled in a Moroccan Cauliflower Soup, and then hit with a pop of refreshing cucumber and tahini. <– Remember the Mediterranean grilled avocados?
 YAH.
 GOOD COMBO.

 Do you ever just sit around and imagine what your perfect food-eating day is?
 Maybe that’s just me.

 Either way.
-It would also include these (whole30 approved!) bowls.
+It would also include some gluten free healthy grilled recipes because what it isn’t better grilled?
+And it would DEFINITELY include these (whole30 approved!) bowls.